This post was most recently updated on August 7th, 2020

 Business for Spotify is booming!
-The audio giant recently announced that programmatic advertising is currently generating 20-25% of its ad revenue.
+The audio giant recently announced that programmatic advertising (find out more about it here) is currently generating 20-25% of its ad revenue.
 It’s also seen tremendous growth in ad revenues, up by 30% from their Q3 report.
 Find out more about Spotify’s programmatic ad strategy and where they plan to expand their business next in this week’s ad ops video below!

 Subscribe to our YouTube channel for weekly video updates!